InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-13-intentional-civ.md

 then it is probable that a global mass extinction will annihilate our species.
 This is non-ideal, but it does technically accomplish the primary objective.

+Another constraint on the timeliness of our carrying out these objectives is that all it takes is one faction to decide that it's time to end all suffering by activating a GOD (Global Obliteration Device), and that no faction should actively impede that effort.

 DISCLAIMER: